Noah Dasanaike

-I'm a third-year PhD candidate and the Carl J. Friedrich Fellow in the Department of Government at Harvard University.
-In Summer 2025, I will be a Ph.D.
-Data Science Intern at Two Sigma.
+Hi, I'm Noah.
+I'm a fourth-year PhD candidate and the Carl J. Friedrich Fellow in the Department of Government at Harvard University, where I also received my MA (2024) and BA (2022).
+In the Summer of 2025, I was a Quantitative Research Intern at Two Sigma.

-I'm primarily interested in large-scale, structuralist questions of electoral behavior and political institutions.
+I'm primarily interested in the comparative study of large-scale, structuralist questions, especially with respect to party systems.
 I'm also interested in measurement and computation.

-At Harvard, I have taught the Ph.D.-level "Math Prefresher" and GOV 2020: The Hidden Curriculum (with Gary King), as well as STAT 186: Causal Inference (with Susan Murphy).
+At Harvard, I have twice taught the Ph.D.-level "Math Prefresher" and GOV 2020: The Hidden Curriculum (for Gary King).
+I have also taught STAT 186: Causal Inference (for Susan Murphy) and GOV 97: Political Geography (instructor on record), as well as a GIS workshop for PhD students.

 Research